Palm1r/Palm1r/README.md

-- 👋 Hi, My name is @Petr Mironychev and I amd C++\Qt developer and enthusiast in UI\UX projects
+- 👋 Hi, My name is @Petr Mironychev and I am C++\Qt developer and enthusiast in UI\UX projects
 - 👀 I’m interested in ant UI\UX and frameworks for that
 - ⚒️ I also do my home projects in the field of useful tools for developers and content creators.
 - 🌱 I’m currently learning new patterns for creating clean and testable code.